Pilot (Legends of Tomorrow)

-"Pilot" are the first and second episodes, respectively, of the American science fiction television series Legends of Tomorrow.
-The episodes were announced in May and September 2015, respectively, and released on January 21 and 28, 2016.
+"Pilot" is the two-part series premiere of the American science fiction series Legends of Tomorrow; it was directed by Glen Winter, and written by series creators Greg Berlanti, Marc Guggenheim, Phil Klemmer, and Andrew Kreisberg.
+The episodes were shot in Vancouver, Canada; only one set was built and most of the filming was done on location.
+The episodes star an ensemble cast of Arthur Darvill, Franz Drameh, Victor Garber, Falk Hentschel, Caity Lotz, Dominic Purcell, Ciara Renée, Brandon Routh, and Wentworth Miller.

+In "Pilot", Rip Hunter (Darvill) recruits several heroes and villains to help him defeat the immortal warrior Vandal Savage (Casper Crump), who has subjugated the planet.
+"Pilot, Part 1" premiered on January 21, 2016, to an audience of 3.21 million viewers, and "Pilot, Part 2" debuted on January 28 to an audience of 2.32 million.
+The episodes were broadcast on The CW and received mixed reviews from critics, who felt the series had a lot of potential.
+Part two was better received than the first, due to its focus on action sequences.
+The chemistry between the cast in both parts was met with mixed reception.

 Plot

 Part 1

-In 2166, the immortal warrior Vandal Savage has conquered the entire planet.
-In an effort to save humanity, Time Master Rip Hunter travels back to 2016 to assemble a group of superheroes and supervillains to stop Savage's rise to power: Ray Palmer, Sara Lance, Jefferson Jackson and Martin Stein, Mick Rory, Leonard Snart, Carter Hall, and Kendra Saunders.
+In the year 2166, the immortal warrior Vandal Savage has conquered Earth.
+In an effort to save humanity, Rip Hunter, a Time Master, travels to 2016 to assemble a group of superheroes and supervillains to stop Savage's rise to power.
+The group consists of Ray Palmer, Sara Lance, Jefferson Jackson, Martin Stein, Mick Rory, and Leonard Snart.
+Additionally, he recruits Carter Hall and Kendra Saunders, the reincarnations of a prince and priestess from Ancient Egypt, and the only people capable of killing Savage.
 Hunter takes them to 1975 to talk to Professor Boardman, a leading expert on Savage.
-While providing information on Savage, Boardman also reveals that he is the son of Kendra and Carter from one of their past reincarnations.
-Meanwhile, a time-traveling bounty hunter named Chronos attacks Hunter's ship, the Waverider.
-The team is able to regroup and escape, but not before Boardman is mortally wounded.
-The attack forces Hunter to reveal that Chronos is after him for stealing the Waverider and going on the mission against the Time Council's wishes and that part of his quest is based on his desire for revenge on Savage for murdering his wife and son in 2166.
-All members agree to aid Hunter, who warns that time will resist against the mission.
-In Norway 1975, Savage is shown in possession of weapons of mass destruction.
+While providing information on Savage, Boardman reveals he is the son of Kendra and Carter from one of their past reincarnations.
+Meanwhile, a time-traveling bounty hunter named Chronos attacks Hunter's ship Waverider.
+Boardman is mortally wounded, but the team regroup and escape.
+The attack, along with Boardman's death, forces Hunter to reveal Chronos is chasing him for stealing Waverider and going on the mission against the Time Council's wishes, and that he wants to take revenge on Savage for murdering his wife and son in 2166.
+All members agree to aid Hunter, who warns time will resist the mission.
+In Norway, Savage possesses weapons of mass destruction.